mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 configured on the network boot client.
 Within the OVMF menus this may be done using
 `Device Manager/Tls Auth Configuration/Server CA Configuration/Enroll Cert/Enroll Cert Using File`.
-(No GUID needs to be provided on this page - all zeroes will be used - if only a single, test certificate is going to be configured.)
+(No GUID needs to be provided in that dialog - all zeroes will be used - if only a single, test certificate is going to be configured.)

 ### Debugging network boot on OVMF